Soil Categorisation Assessments for Offsite Disposal

 Category A – Contaminated Soil.

-Restrictions exist for the reuse of soils categorised as Category A, B or C. Category A Contaminated Soil must be remediated prior to disposal to a licensed landfill.
+Restrictions exist for the reuse of soils categorised as Category A, B, C or D. Category A Contaminated Soil must be remediated prior to disposal to a licensed landfill.
 Remediation may be undertaken onsite (if time and space are available) or transported to a treatment facility prior to disposal to a landfill.

 While there are no specific offsite transport or disposal requirements for Fill Material, reuse or disposal of such soil must not give rise to any aesthetic, environmental or health impacts.